October 18, 2023

 The Liberty were frustrated, and Sandy Brondello had to call a timeout.
 New York got five quick points from Laney to get some breathing room, which almost entirely disappeared once Stefanie Dolson subbed in, Wilson and Plum targeting her often to close the gap to just one point.
 But nine unanswered points in the last 90 seconds of the half put the Liberty up 39-30 at the half.

-New York came out of halftime looking, for the first time, like the offense the same offense we’d seen all year.
+New York came out of halftime looking, for the first time, like the same offense we’d seen all year.
 An Ionescu stepback 3-pointer and some flashy passing from her and Vandersloot pushed the Liberty ahead by 12, but a pair of George threes and some missed layups from New York kept the Aces hanging around.
 And that meant a nearly four-minute span in which Wilson personally outscored the Liberty 9-5 could bring Vegas right back in it.

 “I knew I had to make sure that our guards knew that I was back there with them no matter what and they could trust me,” Wilson said.
 “Let’s not get it twisted, New York got a lot of weapons … but if we can mess it up a little bit and make them think a little bit, then we win.”